PatrickParsa/Recommendation-System-Amazon/README.md

 ## Rank based Recommendation System

 In this section, we designed a function that gets the top products based on highest average rating and minimum number interactions.
 This system is a based on popularity, and does not take into account individual preferences.
-Using this function, we then tested it by recommending products to users
+Using this function, we then tested it by recommending products to users.

+## Collaborative Filtering based Recommendation System**

+Collaborative filtering incorporates similarities between users and items simultaneously to provide recommendations.
+Thus, collaborative filtering models can recommend an item to user A based on the interests of a similar user B. We created a function that finds the **similarity scores** between users and then created another function to recommend products to a specific user based on these similarity scores.

+## Model based Collaborative Filtering: Singular Value Decomposition

+Singular value decomposition is a linear algebra technique to break down a matrix into the product of a few smaller matrices.
+The application of SVD is best when there is a large sparse matrix, which is the case with our data.
+We first specified the number of latent features to predict the rating of products, and then we regenerated the original matrix to obtain the predicted ratings for all users and products.
+After that, we created a function to recommend products to the users based on the predicted ratings for each product.
+Finally, we evaluated the performance of the model by comparing the average actual ratings to the average predicted ratings, obtaining a RMSE (Root Mean Square Error) value of 0.0137